SALEM VETERINARY HOSPITAL

 Liquid gold.
 That’s the nickname for urine I was taught in veterinary medical school.
 We learned urine could provide us with such valuable insight into a patient’s health, that it was worth its weight in gold.
 We also learned that the color and consistency of urine, from light yellow to black and clear to cloudy, signaled health or illness.
 If you’ve ever pondered what your dog’s pee color meant, here’s a description of your dog’s urine spectrum.

+What is normal urine color for dogs?
 The normal color of urine from a healthy dog or cat is transparent yellow.
 Veterinarians sometimes refer to this color as “straw yellow,” “pale gold,” “amber,” or “clear yellow.”
 The most accurate way to assess urine color is to examine it in a clear plastic or glass container against a white background.
 Urine is made as a normal result of metabolism and removal of cellular wastes.
 Normal urine is sterile and the color can vary depending on what your pet has recently eaten or drunk.
-If you’re wondering why urine is yellow, it’s due to the presence of a substance called urochrome which is excreted by the kidneys.
+If you’re wondering why urine is yellow, it’s due to the presence of a substance called urochrome which is excreted by the kidneys. |

 What do different shades of yellow mean?